 - 5.34 Although Conservation Areas have traditionally been seen as cultural and heritage assets, some elements of the natural environment, notably trees, have always been recognized for their contribution to the character of the area.
 However, in recent years, there has been a growing recognition of the significance of the relationship between the built and the natural environments, not the least by Historic England. - 5.35 Conservation Areas have the potential to enhance biodiversity by helping to protect the existing natural capital within them and encouraging the development and enhancement of 'green infrastructure' within the village.
-This is fully in accord with the objectives of the adopted South Downs National Park Local Plan and various national policies and guidance. - 5.36 In villages like Kingston, it is probably the domestic gardens and the churchyard which make the single most important contribution to the positive visual appearance and character of the Conservation Area and offer the best opportunities for supporting bio-diversity of various kinds, both floral and faunal.
-It is important to recognise this significance of gardens and particularly of a cluster of gardens in a village like Kingston. - 5.37 Kingston as a community has taken a particular interest in this issue and is working to increase the bio-diversity of some of the public spaces, verges and footpaths
+This is fully in accord with the objectives of the adopted South Downs National Park Local Plan and various national policies and guidance. - 5.36 In villages like Kingston, it is probably the domestic gardens and the churchyard which offer the best opportunities for supporting biodiversity of various kinds, both floral and faunal.
+It is important to recognise this significance of gardens and particularly of a cluster of gardens in a village like Kingston. - 5.37 Kingston as a community has taken a particular interest in this issue and is working to increase the biodiversity of some of the public spaces, verges and footpaths.